stariy95/cayenne-website-demo/README.md

 Don't forget to push you source's changes so others won't rewrite them.

-**TODO**: apache `gitpubsub` should be setup in order actual content sync to happen.
+:grey_exclamation: apache `gitpubsub` should be setup in order actual content sync to happen.

 *NOTE*: This process can be automated by Jenkins.
 It can run publish on every commit to `master`.
-But at first is is better to use manual publishing.
+But at first it is better to use manual publishing.

 ## CMS guide